TechnicJelle/CMGT_GraduationReport/report.typ

 As part of this research, there are a few sub-questions that also need to be answered:
 - How do you properly benchmark an in-house (graphics) engine?
-- What can are further potential avenues for more optimisation?
+- What are further potential avenues for more optimisation?

 #pagebreak()